samersultan/SysAdmin-Tool-List/README.md

 # SysAdmin-Tool-List
- :sunglasses: List of useful tools and software for system and network administrators. :sunglasses:
+List of useful tools and software for system and network administrators.

 ----